Menglianggu campaign: Intentions revealed

 Although surprised that its 74th Reorganized Division was surrounded, the nationalists were not scared; in fact, they were joyful at first because this could present the opportunity they had been waiting for: a decisive battle in which their enemy would be annihilated by the numerically and technically superior nationalists attacking from both sides.
 The 74th Reorganized Division would be in the center surrounded by the communists, while another nine army-sized reorganized divisions would surround them in another siege.
 The nationalists believed that the 74th Reorganized Division was tough enough to withstand assaults and hold on until the final nationalist counterattack, in which they would attack from both sides of the communist forces and annihilate them.
 The nationalist high command therefore ordered the 74th Reorganized Division to take its position in the Menglianggu mountains and wait for reinforcements.
 The main peak of Menglianggu mountains extended northwestward toward Mount 540, which consisted of the eastern and western halves, and at the extreme northwestern end there was Mount 520.
-The region named Diaowo (雕窝) was located in the east and Lu Mountain was located in the southeast.
+The region named Diaowo (雕窝) was located in the east and Mount Lu was located in the southeast.
 The Wen (汶) River was to the north and Linyi – Mengfang (蒙防) Highway was located 4 km to the south.
 The mountain range was around 10 km in the east–west direction but there were no trees on it.
 There was not much grass, either, and water sources were nearly nonexistent.
 However, the nationalists believed these would not be a problem because reinforcements would arrive soon; little did they know that the development of battles in the latter stage of the campaign was totally different.
 To reinforce the besieged 74th Division, the nationalist high command ordered nearby units to rapidly close the distance between themselves and the Menglianggu mountains; these units included the 11th Reorganized Division from Xintai, the 65th Reorganized Division from Mengyin, the 25th Reorganized Division from at Peach Village, the 83rd Reorganized Division from at Qingtuo Temple (青驼寺), the 7th Army at He Yang (河阳), the 48th Reorganized Division from Tangtou (汤头) and the 5th Army from Laiwu.
 The 20th Reorganized Division from Dawenkou (大汶口) was ordered to go to Mengyin, while other nationalist units from the second line were also mobilized in the hope of annihilating the communists in a decisive campaign in the regions of Mengyin and Green Camel Temple regions.